hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 ## How to Teach This

-There is an open-source [repository](https://github.com/hashgraph/guardian) with a reference implementation of the Guardian Type Solution to learn how to use the componants for various applications.
+There is an open-source [repository](https://github.com/hashgraph/guardian) with a reference implementation of the Guardian Type Solution to learn how to use the components for various applications.
+Please look at our [Gitbook Documentation](https://docs.hedera.com/guardian)

 ## Reference Implementation